Reuh/anselme/REFERENCE.md

 * strip trailing spaces: will remove any space caracters at the end of the text (for text event), or at the end of each choice (for choice event).

 ```
-(There is a space between the text and the tag decorator that would be included in the text event otherwise.)
+(There is a space between the text and the tag expression that would be included in the text event otherwise.)
 Some text # tag
 ```

 * strip duplicate spaces: will remove any duplicated space caracters between each element that constitute the text (for text event), or for each choice (for choice event).

 ```
-(There is a space between the text and the tag decorator; but there is a space as well after the text interpolation in the last line.
+(There is a space between the text and the tag expression; but there is a space as well after the text interpolation in the last line.
 The two spaces are converted into a single space (the space will belong to the first text element, i.e. the "text " element).)
 $ f
     text # tag